rishi-a/old-website/index.md

 <img class="pad-2" align="right" width="110" height="110" src="/images/RISHIRAJ.jpg">
 <!--<img class="pad-1" align="right" width="200" height="170" src="/images/IMG-20190202-WA0001.jpg">
--->I’m a Ph.D. student at the Computer Science Engineering discipline of [IIT Gandhinagar](https://iitgn.ac.in/), and [Prof. Nipun Batra](https://nipunbatra.github.io/) supervises me.
+-->I’m a Ph.D. student and a Prime Minister's Research Fellow (PMRF) at the Computer Science Engineering discipline of [IIT Gandhinagar](https://iitgn.ac.in/).
+[Prof. Nipun Batra](https://nipunbatra.github.io/) supervises me.
 My research interest is in Ubiquitous Computing.
 My current focus is designing wearables that measure health parameters and exposure to air pollutions.
 I did my schooling in Shillong, India and grew up there, although I was born in the Indian state of Assam.